ofek/pyapp/README.md

 ### Management command name

-You may set the `PYAPP_SELF_COMMAND` option to override the default name (`self`) of the [management command](#commands).
-This is useful if you wish to have complete control of the interface or to set it to a bogus value with the intention of not using it.
+You may set the `PYAPP_SELF_COMMAND` option to override the default name (`self`) of the [management command group](#commands), useful if you wish to have complete control of the interface.
+You may set this to `none` to effectively disable the use of management commands.

 ### Metadata template